 A few years back I saw a dog who had been vomiting for two days and his blood work revealed both anemia (low red blood-cell count) and elevated kidney values.
-There are many causes for this type of presentation, including infectious disease, immune-mediated disease, inflammatory disease and toxins, just to name a few.
+There are many causes for these type of symptoms, including infectious disease, immune-mediated disease, inflammatory disease and toxins, just to name a few.

 The clinical signs and potential problems caused by zinc toxicity include:

-- hemolysis, which is the destruction of red blood cells (how zinc produces hemolysis is not known),
+- Hemolysis (which is the destruction of red blood cells)

 - In addition to coins, be mindful of the nuts and bolts on your dogs’ kennels, as they may contain zinc.